 When I first started refinishing our old furniture I was often met with, “How do you know how to do that?”
 But what they really meant was, “Why would you want to when you can just go and buy one?”
 It seems like most folks just call someone when they need something done or just go buy a replacement and never once considered (or ever wanted) to do it themselves.
 I’m the opposite, I hate to call anyone and to have to pay someone to do it is about the worst case scenario in my life.
 I don’t like strangers in my home but, even worse, having to trust them to make the same decisions I would for the safety of my family is just something I find very hard to do.
 If we can do it instead then why wouldn’t we?
 And I’ve found there really isn’t anything Joe and I can’t do if we want it bad enough.

 I know I give the impression that I’m not far from quitting my job, having eighteen kids and wearing house dresses every day but that couldn’t be farther from the truth.
-Yes, Joe and I are firm believers in home made, simpler times and growing (or harvesting) our food ourselves but that doesn’t mean we fear technology or don’t take full advantage of it.
+Yes, Joe and I are firm believers in home made and growing (or harvesting) our food ourselves but that doesn’t mean we fear technology or don’t take full advantage of it.
 Neither one of us would have any interest whatsoever in turning back the clock and having to live without hot water, electricity or birth control, no thank you.
 About what it really comes down to is that we both hate being reliant on anyone or anything else and we both hate bills.
 I believe actually that with the help of technology we could leave a far better planet then the one we were born in.
 It’s just too bad that that wasn’t our goal as a society to begin with, imagine how far we would be with alternative energies if that was the case.

 Joe and I both plan on dying in this home so all of our decisions are for the long term.
 We chose the most expensive insulation option of spray foam because we knew that it would pay for itself eventually.
 We plan on also looking into solar or wind power within the next couple of years because I would rather be paying that off then paying the electric company indefinitely.
 The big picture for us is simple: eliminate our bills and become self reliant.
 This blog, every post about our decisions and lives is about saving money by doing it ourselves, reusing and re-purposing so that, eventually, we can be working to live rather then working to work.
 I finally found the man of my dreams dammit, I want to spend more then two hours a day with him!